philgyford/d3-mappiness/README.md

 ## TO DO

-* Load constraints_descriptions from JSON file in dataManager.
-  (Need to ensure things don't progress until both that and the mappiness data have loaded.)
-  Or do it in controller, and pass into both ui and dataManager?
 * Either way, maybe on ui.init(), populate the #line-edit form with all the blank fields for constraints.
 * Then, when the edit field is opened, set the fields according to current